MicrosoftDocs/windows-ai-docs/docs/windows-vision-skills/tutorial.md

 To create a NuGet package, you need to write a *.nuspec* file like the one below [see original file in Git repo](https://github.com/microsoft/WindowsVisionSkillsPreview/blob/master/samples/SentimentAnalyzerCustomSkill/build/Contoso.FaceSentimentAnalyzer_CS.nuspec).
 This file is composed of two main sections:

 - **metadata**: This portion contains name, description, author and owner, license and dependencies.
-Note that in our case, we depend on the [Microsoft.AI.Skills.SkillInterfacePreview][SkillInterfacePreview] NuGet package.
+Note that in our case, we depend on the Microsoft.AI.Skills.SkillInterfacePreview NuGet package.
 This NuGet package also links to a license and triggers a request for its approval before ingestion.

 - **files**: This portion points to your compiled bits and assets.
 Note that the target location points to the framework version uap10.0.17763.
 This ensures that apps ingesting your package that target an earlier version than 10.0.17763 (the minimum OS version this skill requires) will receive an error message.